Accu-Chek SmartGuide sensor

 However, you can wear the sensor in the full-body scanners used at the airport.

-1. Start peeling off the adhesive pad on the flattened side of the sensor.
+Start peeling off the adhesive pad on the flattened side of the sensor.

-2. Inspect the back of the sensor: Make sure that the sensing element of the sensor has been completely removed from the insertion site after removing it.
+Inspect the back of the sensor: Make sure that the sensing element of the sensor has been completely removed from the insertion site after removing it.
 Check the insertion site by using your finger or check it visually.
-If the sensing element remained in your skin or the application site feels unusual (for example, painful, swollen or red) contact your healthcare professional.
+If the sensing element remained in your skin or the application site feels unusual (for example, painful, swollen, or red) contact your healthcare professional.

-Discard the sensor, as potentially infectious material, safely in a sharps bin following.
+Discard the sensor as potentially infectious material according to local regulations.
 For information on how to discard used components correctly, contact your local council or authority.

 Other components of the pack can be discarded in domestic waste.
-A damaged applicator housing or an exposed sensor needle can cause injury.
+A damaged sensor applicator housing or an exposed sensor needle can cause injury.
 Discard sharp objects according to local regulations.
 Make sure that sharp objects don't cause injury to you and others.
+For more information, please check How to remove and dispose the sensor

 To check that the CGM sensor delivers correct results, check your blood glucose with an accurate blood glucose meter at a time when your glucose does not change rapidly.
 To ensure that the sensor is working accurately, calibrate the sensor only in times of stable glucose levels and wash your hands before taking the blood sample from your fingertip.